TheOnlyZac/sly1/src/readme.txt

 The P2 directory contains the source code for the game engine.
-The following is a list of all confirmed source code files:
+The following is a list of all known source code file names:

-main.c
 ac.c
 act.c
 actseg.c